smarkuck/Two-channel-music-mixer/README_ENG.md

-The Mixer was written in the Qt.
+#The Mixer was written in the Qt
-It consists of two panels used for mixing tracks whose methods and functionalities were included in the Mixpanel class.
+- It consists of two panels used for mixing tracks whose methods and functionalities were included in the Mixpanel class
-The sound processing process from both panels combines the Soundprocessing class, which, after the samples are processed, releases the sound.
+- The sound processing process from both panels combines the Soundprocessing class, which, after the samples are processed, releases the sound
-The MainWindow class deals with the QCustomPlot widget, which is used to represent the sound graph of the loaded songs.
+- The MainWindow class deals with the QCustomPlot widget, which is used to represent the sound graph of the loaded songs
-The Exporting class whose instance is in the MainWindow class deals in recording mixed tracks.
+- The Exporting class whose instance is in the MainWindow class deals in recording mixed tracks
-The Action class whose instance is in the Soundprocessing class deals with saving the actions performed during mixing, so that they can be automatically repeated later.
+- The Action class whose instance is in the Soundprocessing class deals with saving the actions performed during mixing, so that they can be automatically repeated later

 #Mixer Features:
 - Looping